cfsworkload/blue-messenger/README.md

 	Sign up for DevOps Services at https://hub.jazz/net .
 When you sign up, you'll create an IBM id, create an alias, and register with Bluemix.

-## Create Cloudant NoSQL DB through Bluemix Dashboard
+## Create Node.js Application and attach Services

-	At this point, our first goal is to create a Cloudant NoSQL Database for our app that will be used to store data when we write spam messages.
-Bluemix provides Cloudant as a embedded service located in the service catalog.
-Once we have created the Cloudant instance, we will set out to fork (copy) the application's code and deploy it while binding (attaching) our newly created Cloudant instance at runtime.
+	At this point, our first goal is to create a Node.js Application through the Bluemix UI and then a Cloudant NoSQL Datase that will	be used to store data when we write spam messages.
+Bluemix provides the services embedded in the service catalog.
+Once we have created the Node.js Application, we will set out to fork (copy) the application's code and deploy it over our current running Node.js application

-* Log into your Dashboard at https://console.ng.bluemix.net/
+* * Log into your Dashboard at https://console.ng.bluemix.net/

+	You have now succesfully created you blank Node.js application in Bluemix.
+We will not create and bind the services.

-* From main page scroll down till you see and select "ADD A SERVICE OR API"
+* From your main dashboard scroll down till you see and select "ADD A SERVICE OR API"
 * The window that pops up is the Services Catalog, in the top search bar type "cloudant" and select "Cloudant NoSQL DB"

 ![Example](images/cloudant.jpg)